plone/training/solr/solr-configuration.rst

 Exercise
 ========

-Experiment with stemming, stopwords and synonyms.
+Experiment with stemming, stop words and synonyms.
 Add your own values and see how Solr behaves.